sinangoktas/rest-assured-testing-sample-api/README.md

-# Testing the a REST API using REST-Assured
+# Testing a sample Spring Boot REST API using REST-Assured

 This project focuses on testing a sample Spring Boot REST API using [REST-assured](http://rest-assured.io/).